On the Hybrid Minimum Principle On Lie Groups and the Exponential Gradient HMP Algorithm: Hybrid systems

-The discrete autonomous switching dynamics are defined as follows:\\ For all $p,q$, whenever an admissible hybrid system trajectory governed by the controlled vector field $f_{p}$ meets any given switching manifold $n_{p,q}$ transversally, i.e. $f_{p}(x(t^{-}_{s}),t^{-}_{s}) \notin T_{x(t^{-}_{s})}\mathcal{S}$, there is an autonomous switching to the controlled vector field $f_{q}$, equivalently, discrete state transition $p\rightarrow q, p,q\in Q$.
+The discrete autonomous switching dynamics are defined as follows:\\ For all $p,q$, whenever an admissible hybrid system trajectory governed by the controlled vector field $f_{p}$ meets any given switching manifold $n_{p,q}$ transversally, i.e. $f_{p}(x(t^{-}_{s}),t^{-}_{s}) \notin T_{x(t^{-}_{s})}\mathcal{S}$, there is an autonomous switching to the controlled vector field $f_{q}$ where this is also transversal to $T_{x(t^{-}_{s})}S$, corresponding to a discrete state transition $p\rightarrow q, p,q\in Q$.
 Conversely, any autonomous discrete state transition corresponds to a transversal intersection.